mharen/mharen.github.io/_posts/2010/2010-09-24-in-defense-of-google-or-why-search-isnt.md

   1. It has fewer features than Bing
   2. Its new Instant Search is traumatic to the elderly

-I’d like to offer a few counterpoints.  <h4>It has fewer features than Bing</h4>
+I’d like to offer a few counterpoints.

+#### It has fewer features than Bing

 I used to wonder why Google remained so simple and basic while others like Ask.com were adding fancy search results pages.
 What I came to realize is that “simple and basic” are features.
 Google goes all out to be minimalistic while offering some less eye-catching, but seriously important features like performance, relevance, and real-time results.